telerik/kendo-ui-core/docs/api/javascript/ui/treelist.md

 ### scrollable `Boolean|Object` *(default: true)*

-If set to `true` the treelist will display a scrollbar when the total row height (or width) exceeds the treelist height (or width).
+If set to `true` the TreeList will display a scrollbar when the total row height (or width) exceeds the TreeList height (or width).
 By default scrolling is enabled.

-Can be set to a JavaScript object which represents the scrolling configuration.
+Scrolling renders separate tables for the header and data area.
+For accessibility-conscious applications, disable scrolling.

 #### Example - disable scrolling